AdarshBP/User-comment-nodejs/README.md

 # User-comment-nodejs

-this is sample comment box using Node and express js and it is still in the building phase
+This is the sample comment system js application  using Node and express js and it is still in the building phase

 I have deployed it in the Heroku